Yazidism: Principal beliefs

-Yazidis believe in one God, whom they refer to as Xwedê, Xwedawend, Êzdan, and Pedsha ('King'), and, less commonly, Ellah and Heq.
+Yazidis believe in one God, to whom they refer as Xwedê, Xwedawend, Êzdan, and Pedsha ('King'), and, less commonly, Ellah and Heq.
 According to some Yazidi hymns (known as Qewls), God has 1,001 names, or 3,003 names according to other Qewls.
 In Yazidism, fire, water, air, and the earth are sacred elements that are not to be polluted.
-During prayer Yazidis face towards the sun, for which they were often called "sun worshippers".
+During prayer Yazidis face towards the Sun, for which they were often called "sun worshippers".
 The Yazidi myth of creation begins with the description of the emptiness and the absence of order in the Universe.
-Prior to the World's creation, God created a dur (white pearl) in the spiritual form from his own pure Light and alone dwelt in it.
+Prior to the World's creation, God created a dur (white pearl) in spiritual form from his own pure Light and alone dwelt in it.
 First there was an esoteric world, and after that an exoteric world was created.
 Before the creation of this world God created seven Divine Beings (often called "Angels" in Yazidi literature) to whom he assigned all the world's affairs; the leader of the Seven Angels was appointed Tawûsî Melek ("Peacock Angel").
 The end of Creation is closely connected with the creation of mankind and the transition from mythological to historical time.